The Markle Family Wedding Crashers Have Started Arriving In London

 — Gossip Bucket (@GossipBucket) May 14, 2018

-Metro says that Meghan Markle’s estranged half-sister Samantha Grant will also be in the U.K., not as the guest of Meghan and Harry, but rather as another special correspondent for another television network.
-Grant, who took responsibility for the Thomas Markle faked photo debacle cemented her estrangement with her half-sister after she announced she was writing a memoir about Meghan Markle.
+Metro says that Meghan Markle’s estranged half-sister Samantha Grant will also be in the U.K., not as a guest of Meghan and Harry, but rather as another special correspondent for another television network.
+Grant, who took responsibility for the Thomas Markle faked photo debacle, cemented her estrangement with her half-sister after she announced she was writing a memoir about Meghan Markle.

 Grant has referred to Meghan as a social climber and said that the royal family doesn’t know “the real her.”